-Electric-powered treadle sewing machine used by Nellie Stone Johnson of Minneapolis, Minnesota, at her alterations business.
-It features a flat wood table and a foot pedal.
+Electric-powered Pfaff-brand Model 130 electric/treadle sewing machine used by Nellie Stone Johnson of Minneapolis, Minnesota, at her alterations business.
+It features a flat wooden table, an electric motor, transmission and clutch, and a foot pedal.
 Johnson was a prominent civil rights activist and union organizer, as well as the first African American elected official in Minneapolis.
 She opened and operated her own sewing and alterations shop in 1963.

 Content Category: artifacts